 On Monday October 24, Massachusetts medical doctor Jill Stein held a press conference in Boston announcing her candidacy for the Green Party’s 2012 presidential nomination.
 Here is a video of her announcement speech, followed by a transcript, courtesy of JillStein.org:

 We stand here today at a time of great crisis for our nation – and a time of incredible potential for change.
 We face unprecedented, converging problems in our economy, our environment, human rights and the quest for peace.
-The American people are ready to meet these challenges, but many of us have, for good reason, lost confidence in the political establishment and its leaders in Washington.
-Read the rest of this entry »
+The American people are ready to meet these challenges, but many of us have, for good reason, lost confidence in the political establishment and its leaders in Washington. read more »

 The Illinois Green Party, and congressional candidate Laurel Lambert Schmidt, on Monday filed suit against the State Board of Elections over the Board’s interpretation of the “established party” statute.
 A victory for the plaintiffs would substantially lower ballot access bars for Green candidates in numerous congressional and legislative districts across the state, which would allow for many more Greens to run for office in 2012.